Home - The Best Kamado Grills under $1000 in 2023

 Many people like to use kamados as smokers, and they’re well suited to that purpose.

-But multi-task grilling is where the awesomeness really shines through.
+But multi-task grilling is where the awesomeness shines through.
 Due to their size, the coals can be concentrated on one side, so food can be cooked indirectly on the other.

 Direct grilling is also easy in a kamado.
 You can sear at up to 750 degrees.
 Using a Kamado isn’t nearly as intimidating as it may seem.

-The best egg barbeque grills, which is what kamados are sometimes called, have a straightforward temperature control system.
+The egg barbeque grills, which is what kamados are sometimes called, have a straightforward temperature control system.
 There are one or two vents on top of the lid and a damper near the bottom of the grill.

 Generally, you open the vents and damper up for hotter temps.
 Colder temps require a more restricted airflow.
 It takes practice but getting there is half the fun.